Overv/MineAssemble/README.md

 implemented anything more complex than a "Hello World" bootloader before, I decided I wanted to learn about writing my own kernel code at the same time.

+Note that the goal of this project was **not** to write highly efficient hand-optimized assembly code, but rather to have fun and write code that balances readability and speed.
+This is primarily accomplished by proper commenting and consistent code structuring.

 Starting in assembly right away would be a bit too insane, so I first wrote a reference implementation in C using the SDL library, which can be found in the *reference* directory.
 I started writing it with the idea that if it was longer